gridgain/yardstick-gridgain/README.md

 * `-ss` or `--syncSend` - flag indicating whether synchronous send is used in `GridTcpCommunicationSpi`
 * `-r <num>` or `--range` - range of keys that are randomly generated for cache operations

+For example if we need to run GridGainNode server on localhost and GridGainPutBenchmark benchmark on localhost, number of backups is 1, synchronization mode is PRIMARY_SYNC then the following configuration should be specified in run properties file:

+* `HOSTS=localhost`
+* `CONFIGS="-b 1 -sm PRIMARY_SYNC -dn GridGainPutBenchmark -sn GridGainNode"`

 ## Maven Install
 The easiest way to get started with Yardstick GridGain in your project is to use Maven dependency management: